Torpedo: Ships

 Originally, Whitehead torpedoes were intended for launch underwater and the firm was upset when they found out the British were launching them above water, as they considered their torpedoes too delicate for this.
 However, the torpedoes survived.
 The launch tubes could be fitted in a ship's bow, which weakened it for ramming, or on the broadside; this introduced problems because of water flow twisting the torpedo, so guide rails and sleeves were used to prevent it.
-The torpedoes were originally ejected from the tubes by compressed air but later slow-burning gunpowder was used.
+The torpedoes were originally ejected from the tubes by compressed air, but later, slow-burning gunpowder was used.
 Torpedo boats originally used a frame that dropped the torpedo into the sea.
 Royal Navy Coastal Motor Boats of World War I used a rear-facing trough and a cordite ram to push the torpedoes into the water tail-first; they then had to move rapidly out of the way to avoid being hit by their torpedo.

-Developed in the run-up to the First World War, multiple-tube mounts (initially twin, later triple and in WW2 up to quintuple in some ships) for 21 to 24 in torpedoes in rotating turntable mounts appeared.
+Developed in the run-up to the first world war, multiple-tube mounts (initially twin, later triple, and in the second world war up to quintuple in some ships) for 21 to 24 in torpedoes in rotating turntable mounts appeared.
 Destroyers could be found with two or three of these mounts with between five and twelve tubes in total.
 The Japanese went one better, covering their tube mounts with splinter protection and adding reloading gear (both unlike any other navy in the world), making them true turrets and increasing the broadside without adding tubes and top hamper (as the quadruple and quintuple mounts did).
 Considering that their Type 93s were very effective weapons, the IJN equipped their cruisers with torpedoes.
 The Germans also equipped their capital ships with torpedoes.

 Smaller vessels such as PT boats carried their torpedoes in fixed deck-mounted tubes using compressed air.
 These were either aligned to fire forward or at an offset angle from the centerline.

 Later, lightweight mounts for 12.75 in homing torpedoes were developed for anti-submarine use consisting of triple launch tubes used on the decks of ships.
 These were the 1960 Mk 32 torpedo launcher in the US and part of STWS (Shipborne Torpedo Weapon System) in the UK.
-Later a below-decks launcher was used by the RN.
+Later, a below-decks launcher was used by the RN.
 This basic launch system continues to be used today with improved torpedoes and fire control systems.